c85/fhir-app-template/README.md

 # Cerner SMART on FHIR Template
 This repo contains the minimum files you'll need for creating a Cerner SMART on FHIR app.
+Note: if your app privacy is set to <b>confidential</b>, please use the launch-confidential.html template

 ## For Provider Apps:
 To simulate a launch from the EHR, use the following url structure: